Aetolis/JishoBot/README.md

 rapidapi_key = "INSERT KANJI ALIVE API KEY"
 ```

+The `bot_token` can be obtained by creating a new application through the [Discord Developer Portal](https://discord.com/developers/applications), and the `rapidapi_key` through the [Rapid API](https://rapidapi.com/KanjiAlive/api/learn-to-read-and-write-japanese-kanji) landing page for Kanji Alive.

 ## Notes
 To-do's and areas of improvement:
 * Port source code from Python to Node.js.